 NOT ALL PRP IS CREATED EQUAL

-I have been treating patients and training physician’s to use PRP since 2010 and have used nearly all the PRP systems sold in the US today.
+I have been treating patients and training physicians to use Platelet Rich Plasma (PRP) since 2010 and have used nearly all the PRP systems sold in the US today.
 I am thrilled to know that there is a recent Call for Standards by clinicians and scientists.

 This “Call for Standards” is a result of the confusion in the marketplace.
 The fact is, not all PRP is equal in effectively recruiting mesenchymal stem cells, initiating angiogenesis or creating the maximum regenerative potential.
 Many of the devices being used today to satisfy consumer demands do not meet the scientific definition of “Platelet Rich Plasma” and do not provide a consistent robust enough PRP to accomplish best patient outcomes.

-My commitment to my patients is to stay well informed as to the scientific advances and provides “best practice” information regarding the best PRP cellular components and concentrations.
+My commitment to my patients is to stay well informed about the scientific advances and provide “best practice” information regarding the ideal PRP cellular components and concentrations.
 PRP Science will move with this science to offer the equipment necessary to meet the standards.

 CELLULAR COMPONENTS OF PRP